brunocodutra/webapp-webpack-plugin/README.md

     logo: 'my-logo.png',
     // The prefix for all image files (might be a folder or a name)
     prefix: 'icons-[hash]/',
-    // Emit all stats of the generated icons
-    emitStats: false,
-    // The name of the json containing all favicon information
-    statsFilename: 'iconstats-[hash].json',
     // Inject the html into the html-webpack-plugin
     inject: true,
     // favicon background color (see https://github.com/haydenbleasel/favicons#usage)